 The child’s grandfather, Joy Ming, told The New Arab: “For the past months, we tried to find a way for Sun to study in Beijing, but it was difficult because his parents don’t live together after they divorced two years ago, so he didn’t have an advantage in compared to other students who could fulfill all the conditions.

-He adds: “We hid the real reason for his refusal from Sun for fear of causing him psychological damage, and we enrolled him in a school in the village that does not provide the same high level of education compared to city schools, and now he is far from his father and mother who work and live in another city.
-The truth is that we had to choose between two fires, one of which is that he remains under the care of his father without being able to join the school, or that he attends a village school at the expense of being away from his parents.”
+He adds: “We hid the real reason for his rejection from Sun for fear that it could harm him psychologically, and we enrolled him in a school in the village that does not provide the same high level of education compared to city schools, and now he is far from his father and mothers who work and live in another city.
+The truth is that we had to choose between two fires, one of which is that he remains under the care of his father and cannot join the school, or that he attends a rural school at the expense of being away from his parents. “

 Regarding the cases of discrimination against the children of divorced women and the different view of society towards them that leads to their rejection, and to what extent this issue contradicts the prevailing social traditions in the country, the researcher of the “Khai Dian” Center for Social Studies, Lee Wan Zhou, he told The New Arab: “It is not limited to discrimination against the children of divorced women in the field of education, but includes broad social sectors that witness bad discriminatory practices and behaviors towards them, which accompany them. at different ages.
 Many Chinese families view the children of divorced women as the rotten fruit of a failed marriage, so some of them prevent their children from contacting them because of preconceived judgments that they are assumed to behave in barbaric and immoral ways, as they did they do not receive sufficient care and education.